SpotIM/openweb-ios-sample-app/CircleCI.md

 We integrate our code with CircleCI so that every `git push` will trigger a build.

+We currently support 2 types of "workflows":

+1. independent_job_workflow - a workflow to trigget each job independently

+2. release_multi_workflow - build the SDK XCFramework on multiple Xcode versions.
+Basically trigger `release_sdk_job` and multiple `release_tag_job` for different Xcode versions.
+Triggered by any branch that matches `/^release/multi/.*/` for example `release/multi/4.2.8`

-We currently support 5 types of "jobs":
+We currently support 4 types of "jobs":

 1. default_job - build the app scheme and run unit-tests on the SDK.
 Triggered by any branch that DOES NOT match `/^release/.*/`